Skip to main content

 V.A.T.

 We can provide a complete service to small businesses from advising on when to register, advice on record keeping, keeping the records for you (this ties in with our book-keeping service) to filing the return on your behalf.
-We can help with any or all of the stages of the perparation of the V.A.T. return.
+We can help with any or all of the stages of the preparation of the V.A.T. return.

 Did you know that you can register for VAT even if you have not reached the registration threshold?
 If most of your customers are VAT registered businesses then this will not increase your costs to them, you will then be able to reclaim VAT on relevant purchases.